3ware/cloudskillsioBootCamp/week3IaC/README.md

 This is the first time I've touch go, so not really sure what this means.
 See this blog: <https://blog.golang.org/go116-module-changes>

 You also need to set the mode to auto or the test will moan that it cannot load the main module.

-'''
+Run this terminal command:

 go env -w GO111MODULE=auto
-'''